PraGitHub/Prapository/C_Cpp/Logger/Readme.md

-"logger.h" has a macro => LOGGING_INTERVAL which determines the logging interval Logging interval is the time interval between two successive write operations (fprintf) The log file will be reopened when the object of logger is destroyed if the process is still on
+"logger.h" has a macro => LOGGING_INTERVAL which determines the logging interval Logging interval is the time interval between two successive write operations (fprintf) The log file will be reopened when the object of logger is destroyed if the process is still on.

+LoggerTest.exe is a sample app which uses this library.
+It shows how to use this library.

+Debug build has a problem as of 26 Jan 2019.
+Need to fix it.